The Motivation Myth: When Motivation Isn’t Motivation

 It showed up right after the TEDx Baton Rouge event I attended.
 Not as a speaker, but as a woman in the audience, cheering on neighbors, community members, and people I deeply respect.

-My message, Creative Adaptive Intelligence, had a place up there alongside the conversations about climate, regenerative solutions, and community change.
+My message had a place there, alongside conversations about climate, regenerative solutions, and community change.

-Anxiety walked in like a sitcom character with no timing — loud, dramatic, and carrying emotional luggage it did NOT pack with my permission.
+And then, a few days later, anxiety walked in like a sitcom character with terrible timing.
+Loud.
+Dramatic.
+Carrying emotional luggage it did not pack with my permission.

-Except this time, I didn’t just “feel anxious.”
+Except this time, I didn’t just feel anxious.
+I recognized it.

 Not the conscious kind.